 In honor of our beloved founder and dear friend, the late Hyrum W. Smith and his wife Gail, an endowment has been established for Tuacahn Center for the Arts.
 A financially healthy community asset, Tuacahn’s mission is to present uplifting professional family entertainment and quality education, something Hyrum and Gail have championed over the years.
 Hyrum and Gail have made many major contributions to organizations in Utah, with their largest gift given to Tuacahn Center for the Arts, which they consider their family’s legacy.

 We appreciate your willingness to participate in contributing to this endowment to ensure that the Smith's legacy at Tuacahn remains in perpetuity.
-To contribute click on the button above.
-For more information contact Tony Piersanti (775.338.9803; [email protected]).
+To contribute click here or on the button above.
+For more information contact Lindsay Garfias (435.652.3205; [email protected]).

 When it comes to narrowing down the myriad ways in which Hyrum and Gail Smith have impacted Tuacahn Center for the Arts, it’s impossible to speak too highly of their contributions — more than 23 million of them.